 200 grams chocolate chips

-First place the chocolate in a heatproof bowl.
-Next heat the cream slowly in a saucepan until it just starts to bubble.
+Place the chocolate in a heatproof bowl.
+Heat the cream slowly until it just starts to bubble.
 Quickly pour the cream over the chocolate and whisk until all the chocolate has melted and you get a smooth texture.

 From here you can:

 Use your Ganache to decorate a dessert plate.